 To our point above about safety videos improving over the decades, you can’t say that this 1988 Pan Am safety video leaves you feeling particularly amused or any smarter… Also, smoking on an airplane?
 Blech!

 If you appreciate their creativity, it’s absolutely worth checking out Air New Zealand’s playlists.
 If you do, you’ll find their 2011 Story of Rico campaign starring Rico the cheeky Kiwi.
 They interview the likes of Richard Simmons, Snoop Dog, and Lindsay Lohan throughout the series.

 Though we’re fans of the series, it’s worth noting that some of the viewers caught some inconsistencies.
 Always remember to double-check even the small details of your videos!

 In 2013, the airline attempted to play matchmaker in their Blind Gate series.
 Then, they showed us how Kiwis do Christmas in 2016 with the #AirNZChristmas.
 And – in a move that suggests to us that their 2011 video campaign must have provided decent returns for them – just last year they featured another Kiwi animal character in their #BetterWayToFly campaign.
 It takes viewers around the world to some of their prettiest destinations, while also spotlighting their inflight offerings.

 Stay on message, but don’t be afraid to surprise your audience by taking your creativity to the next level.
 And mind the details!

 Casting no less than seven “passengers” of varying ages, races, and with different needs but all desperate for an upgraded flight experience, Emirates shows that when you choose the right airline, you’re taken care of, period.

 The videographers waste no time in getting straight to the point.
 Value is front and center in the 30-second video featured on their YouTube channel.
-There are eight videos, some less than 15 seconds, in this #UpgradeToEmirates series.
+There were eight videos, some less than 15 seconds, in the #UpgradeToEmirates series.
 Thanks to the comedic and relatable approach they take, each is memorable.

 The rest of their video offering is impressive.
 While the majority of their advertising videos are on the shorter side (less than one minute), many of their other playlists feature long-form content.